zenUnicorn/Python-Articles/README.md

 ## Python-Articles

-This is just a public repo where I document all my processes and my articles about the python programming language.
+This is a public repo where I document all my processes and my articles about the python programming language.

 So if this something you like and would love to contribute to, please feel free to **star** the repo and create a `PR`